TejaswaSMehra/simulated-annealing-VLSI-design/README.md

 ## File Descriptions

 - **`main.py`**: The main script that parses the input file, runs the simulated annealing optimization, and outputs results.
-- **`simulated_annealing.py`**: Contains the `SimulatedAnnealing` class, which employs a basic simulated annealing technique to minimize wirelength by perturbing gate positions.
+- **`swapping_annealing.py`**: Contains the `SwappingAnnealing` class, which employs a basic simulated annealing technique to minimize wirelength by perturbing gate positions.
-- **`simulated_annealing2.py`**: Implements the `SimulatedAnnealing2` class, which introduces enhancements like grid-based packing and allows for more structured optimization by employing envelope management to prevent overlaps.
 - **`circuit.py`**: Defines the `Circuit` class, which manages gates, nets, and pin configurations.
 - **`gate.py`**: Defines the `Gate` class, representing individual gates with their properties and methods.
 - **`net.py`**: Defines the `Net` class, representing connections between gate pins.